Hardikshah343/learning-web-development/week1/10_git_github/readme.md

 To clone repository along with whole history and changes.

-* **git commit -ma "Message for updating on all files"** To put changes message for all.
+* **git commit -ma "Message for updating on all files"** Short hand to add and put the message for changes.

 ### Flow of writing the code